 Atlantis Play Center – Garden Grove

 The cost is minimal at this ocean-themed park with a fun splash pad.
-It opens for the 2017 season on June 6.
+It opens for the 2019 season June 4.

 $2 per child (2 and under free)